munificent/ui-as-code/in-progress/parameter-freedom.md

 function(int a, bool b, String c)
 ```

-This is a valid subtype (and thus overriding method):
+This is a valid subtype (and thus also a valid method override):

 ```dart
 sub(int a, [bool b, String c, double d])